 European funding for satellite broadband access

 The European Union's aim is to maximise broadband connectivity for all citizens regardless of their location in the EU.
 Satellite broadband is often the only broadband solution for those who live in areas with no or very poor connectivity.
-A Voucher Scheme has been successfully implemented in some Member States to connect remote communities using satellite broadband.
+Voucher schemes have been successfully implemented in some Member States to connect remote communities using satellite broadband.
 Under such a scheme, a public authority provides financial aid (a voucher) to eligible end users with which they can ‘pay’ a registered service provider of their choice for the purchase, installation and activation of satellite user equipment.
 The service provider seeks reimbursement of his costs from the public authority implementing the scheme.

 Satellite technology projects in Europe